Seyyed-Reza-Mashhadi/DART/README.md

 # Data Analysis & Representation Toolkit (DART) for Borehole NMR Data
 ## 🔍 Overview

-DART is a powerful Python toolkit designed for processing, statistical analysis, visualization, and interpretation of Borehole Nuclear Magnetic Resonance (BNMR) data from Vista Clara NMR logging systems.
-It takes processed/inverted NMR data product text files, and performs geospatial analysis, statistical modeling, and geological illustrations using a unified workflow for comprehensive subsurface characterization.
+DART (Data Analysis & Representation Toolkit) is a Python-based data science framework for statistical modeling, visualization, geospatial and geological integration, and data interpretation of Borehole Nuclear Magnetic Resonance (BNMR) data collected using Vista Clara logging systems.
+Using inverted NMR text files as input, it supports tasks such as statistical analysis, curve fitting for improved hydraulic conductivity (K) estimation, and exploratory evaluation of BNMR parameter variations related to geological units.

+The toolkit offers a unified workflow that integrates NMR measurements with borehole coordinates and geological logs, generating geospatial outputs such as shapefiles and PNG-embedded KML files for use in GIS platforms.
+Through borehole log plotting, statistical analysis, interactive cross-section views, and geo-labeled datasets, DART bridges hydrogeophysics, geology, and GIS for reproducible, domain-specific subsurface analysis.

 ## 🌟 Features & Functionality
 - 📈 **Statistical Modeling:** Statistical distribution analysis, model calibration for improved hydraulic conductivity (K) estimation